From: EPI Inc. Contact: tech@epi-eng.com

 Geometry, Power Ratings, Dynamic Loads, Fatigue

 This section contains information on several important topics with respect to the properties of gears and the loads imposed on them in a geared transmission system.
-It will be worthwhile to take the time to read through these four pages if you are truly interested in knowing how a geared system functions.
+It will be worthwhile to take the time to read through the four main topice on this page if you are truly interested in knowing how a geared system functions.

 CONTENTS